ruankie/langfuse-monitoring-eval/slides/slides.md

 - Now we have our infrastructure set up
   - Langfuse server with web UI (at `localhost:3000`)
   - Postgres DB as backend (at `localhost:5432`)
-- And the Python package needed to communicate with it
+- The Python package needed to communicate with it
+- And we've pointed it to our instance

 ---